thelogicstudio/elemental-showcaseblock/README.md

 ## Installation

-First you will need to add these in your composer.json file.
+1. Add these in your composer.json file.

 ```
 "require": {